mrichman/nhs-listpull/README.md

 Initial Phase of Project
 ------------------------

-Mark’s application needs to look at customer order data and discern the
+The application needs to look at customer order data and discern the
 following:

 Time To Re-Order Email Pulls